Boundedness of finite morphisms onto Fano manifolds with large Fano index: Preliminary

 \begin{lemma} Let $X$ be a del Pezzo manifold of Picard number 1.
 Suppose $X$ is of degree $d\ge 3$ and of dimension $n\ge 3$.
 Then given a line $\ell\subseteq X$, one of the following holds. \begin{itemize} \item[(i)] The normal bundle $\mathcal{N}_{\ell/X}\cong\mathcal{O}_{\ell}^{\oplus 2}\oplus \mathcal{O}_{\ell}(1)^{\oplus (n-3)}$ (the first kind); or \item[(ii)] The normal bundle $\mathcal{N}_{\ell/X}\cong\mathcal{O}_{\ell}(-1)\oplus \mathcal{O}_{\ell}(1)^{\oplus (n-2)}$ (the second kind). \end{itemize} \end{lemma}

-\begin{proof} In our setting, the ample generator of $\textup{Pic}(X)$ is very ample (cf.~Theorem \ref{class-del-pezzo}) and hence lines on $X$ are the actual lines in the projective space.
+\begin{proof} In our setting, the ample generator of $\textup{Pic}(X)$ is very ample (cf.~Theorem \ref{class-del-pezzo}) and hence it defines a closed embedding $X\hookrightarrow \mathbb{P}^N$.
 On the one hand, from the standard Euler sequence for a line $\ell$ on $X$, we have

 By the splittingness of vector bundles over $\ell\cong\mathbb{P}^1$, we may assume that

 with $a_1\ge \cdots\ge a_{n-1}$ and $\sum_{i=1}^{n-1} a_i=n-3$.
 On the other hand, from the relative normal bundle sequence